 She has twice been a featured soloist with the International Music Festival in Ukraine, twice with the Classical Music Festival touring Austria and Hungary, and once with the Las Vegas Philharmonic.
 She may be heard on Summit, d'Note, Starkland Records, and First Edition recordings.
-Her new solo CD, Dark Wind, will be released by Troppo Note Publishing in 2017.
+Her solo CD, Dark Wind, was released by Troppo Note Publishing in 2017.

 Janis McKay received her D.M.A. from The Ohio State University, the Master of Music degree from the University of Louisville, and the Bachelor of Music degree from the University of Georgia.
 Her major teachers were Christopher Weait, Matthew Karr, and William Davis.
 Dr. McKay previously taught at Baylor University, Capital University, the Ohio Wesleyan University, and Wright State University.